 The details of electron beam acceleration and focusing, as well as propagation of the laser pulse, depend critically on the longitudinal and transverse profile of the laser pulse and of the plasma; these factors must be controlled and understood.
 BELLA drives advancement in LPAs via experimental and theoretical study of the interaction of intense laser pulses with gas, plasma and solid targets, and related applications and technologies.
 Major areas of inquiry are summarized in the Research tab of this website.
 For recent achievements, see the News tab.
 These review articles give technical and general summaries of our work.

 Accelerating structures: Traditional linacs use electric fields, set up by powerful radio waves in resonating cavities, to give the beam an energy kick.
 Precise cavity separation gives the beam its next kick at the right time as its energy increases.
 In an LPA, the “structure” is a wake field left behind by a laser pulse as it goes through a plasma; electrons can surf on this wake.
-Here from left to right are cavities from a late 1950s heavy-ion linac; a visualization of superconducting RF cavities for TESLA, a proposed state-of-the-art high-energy electron linac; and BELLA Director Wim Leemans holding in his hand the LPA module that achieved an energy of 1 GeV, a billion electron-volts.
+Here from left to right are cavities from a late 1950s heavy-ion linac; a visualization of superconducting RF cavities for TESLA, a proposed state-of-the-art high-energy electron linac; and former BELLA Director Wim Leemans holding in his hand the LPA module that achieved an energy of 1 GeV, a billion electron-volts.
 One of our research areas is “staging”—stringing together multiple LPA modules to achieve higher energies.

 BELLA is part of the Accelerator Technology and Applied Physics Division of the Lawrence Berkeley National Laboratory.